raspberrypilearning/green-goals/en/step_3.md

 Get the **Climate Action Panda** to respond to the Main Panda's `broadcasts`{:class="block3events"}, creating an action that will help explain the Climate Action Green Goal.

 Here is the code you have already.
-There is some music and some text explaining the panda's goal as well as a script that gets the panda to `hide`{:class="block3looks"} `when the flag is clicked`{:class="blocks3events"}.
+There is some music and some text explaining the panda's goal as well as a script that gets the panda to `hide`{:class="block3looks"} `when the flag clicked`{:class="blocks3events"}.

 ![climate action starter code](images/climateaction_startercode.png)